denoland/manual/getting_started/configuration_file.md

 To tell Deno to use the configuration file pass `--config path/to/file.json` flag.

-Adding the configuration file is not required to use Deno and we recommend users stick with the default options.
+Note that using a configuration file is not required now, and will not be required in the future.
+Deno still works best with the default options and no configuration file.
+All options specified in the configuration file can also be set using command line flags (for example --options-use-tabs for deno fmt).
 Using the configuration file should be considered an "as needed" feature, not something every user should be reaching to as the first thing when setting up a project.

 The configuration file supports `.json` and `.jsonc` extensions.
 We recommend to use `deno.json` or `deno.jsonc` as a file name, as an automatic lookup of this